Jaws or Abyss?

 But where it gets funny is that these differences between male and female reactions are also observed among male and female divers on the same boat...

-Would they have looked too much The big Blue ?
+Would they have watched too much The Big Blue ?

 Some gentlemen, when they come back on board, after a dive, absolutely need to know how deep the others have come down.
 Ordis dive on the wrist, they go there their virile comparisons, measuring the meters as they had to measure the centimeters in the playground.

-Some have watched too much The big Blue Luc Besson, too, no doubt ...
+Some have watched too much The Big Blue by Luc Besson, too, no doubt ...

-The little game of comparisons becomes very funny, when we move on to the "contest" of those who consume the least air.
-There, the girls are often the big winners!
+The game of comparisons becomes very funny when we move on to the "contest" of those who consume the least air.
+Here, girls are often the big winners!

 The macho doesn't stay underwater for long

-So, I laugh in advance when I see some couples disembarking on a boat...
-Those who do not have much diving experience yet, with a guy who plays macho and know-it-all in front of his partner and the rest of the group.
+As a result, I laugh in advance when I see certain couples disembarking on a boat...
+I'm talking about those who haven't had much diving experience yet, with one guy acting macho and know-it-all in front of his partner and the rest of the group.

 😉